How to Sculpt Chains Easily in 2 Simple Steps (Tutorial)

 This is something I had learned years ago when I first got into Warhammer 40K, how to sculpt chains.
 I honestly don’t recall where I found the tutorial.
 Regardless, I claim no credit on this technique for sculpting chains I’m about to show you.

-Anyway, this is a very simple technique that gives pretty impressive results, and it’s a technique I feel anyone of any skill level with sculpting can do.
+This is a very simple technique to sculpt chains that gives pretty impressive results.
+It’s a technique I feel anyone of any skill level in sculpting can do.
+In fact, this was one of the first things I learned to do with sculpting.

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 The commission earned helps maintain this site.